DHTMLX/docs-diagram/docs/api/diagram_editor/shapebar/api_overview.md

 # Shapebar API overview

-The Shapebar part of the Diagram Editor is initialized as a property of the `view` object.
+[Shapebar](/guides/diagram_editor/shapebar/) is a part of the Diagram Editor that renders previews of Diagram items (shapes, groups and swimlanes).
+Use the `shapebar` property of the [`view`](/api/diagram_editor/editor/config/view_property/) configuration object to show, hide and configure the Shapebar.
 There are two ways of initialization you can choose from:

 - creating the default Shapebar by using the `shapebar:true` setting: